Bandaranaike International Airport: Rail

 During the early 2000s and late 2010s, Airport and Aviation Services (AASL) chartered DMU units from Sri Lanka Railways, which were used to operate an Airport Express train from Colombo Fort Railway Station to Katunayake Railway Station.
 The train is a Japanese-built Class S5 DMU Unit, constructed between 1969 and 1970.
 Initially, the train was chartered to pick up passengers from Katunayake but, as of April 2024, it is no longer in operation.
 Nevertheless, according to some sources, there are plans to restart the express train with more modern DMUs such as the Class S13 and Class S14.
 However, it remains largely speculative at this point.

 A high-speed rail system is proposed to connect the city of Negombo to the city of Colombo via BIA airport by an electrified high-speed rail link to Colombo Fort, where it will connect to the proposed Colombo Light Rail.
 Currently, the Puttalam - Colombo Fort rail is active, using several diesel-engine-powered trains.
 Passengers can access commuter rail from Katunayake Railway Station and continue their journey up to Colombo Fort.
 From there, various intercity trains are available to Badulla, Batticaloa, Galle, Jaffna, Kandy, Matara, and Trincomalee.

-However, it is important to note that Katunayake Railway Station is a low-frequency station, with trains rarely stopping there except for slow trains, commuter trains, or tanker trains used to haul jet fuel from Colombo to the airport.
+Katunayake Railway Station is a low-frequency station, with trains rarely stopping there except for slow trains, commuter trains, or tanker trains used to haul jet fuel from Colombo to the airport.
 In terms of price comparison, rail is the cheapest option but often the slowest form of transportation out of the airport.
 Travelers usually opt for bus or car transportation as it is faster, albeit more expensive.